l2beat/l2beat/packages/backend/README.md

 docker exec -it l2beat_postgres psql -U postgres -c 'CREATE DATABASE l2beat_test'
 ```

-If you restart your system running `docker start postgres` will bring the database back online.
+If you restart your system running `docker start l2beat_postgres` will bring the database back online.

 You should also obtain an api key for the following services: